-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

 Weingarten says this crisis is an opportunity to rethink how the American hospital system is funded.

 "This particular issue about what do we do in terms of funding our hospitals is not an issue in Canada.
-It's not an issue in Great Britain." she says.
+It's not an issue in Great Britain," she says.
 "It's not an issue where there are better funding systems."

 But short of reworking the entire finance system of American health care, Weingarten says individual hospitals could also make changes to avoid cutting hours.